 - • Greece is the biggest exporter of Extra Pure Olive Oil considered the best quality of olive oil

-- • The Greeks are today the first consumes of olive oil compared to any other people and the per capita consumption is approximately 16 kilos annually.
+- • The Greeks are today the first consumers of olive oil compared to any other people and the per capita consumption is approximately 16 kilos annually.
 In Crete, consumption comes up to 30 kilos per year per person.
 Scientific research has proven that the Cretan diet is the healthiest in the world

 - • Biological cultivation of the olive tree in Greece started approximately 10 years ago in Mani and it is estimated that today it uses 15,000 stremmata while it is expected to exceed 35,000 stremmata in the next years.